 "Company" means any telecommunications company as defined in RCW 80.04.010.

 "Competitively classified company" means a company that is classified as competitive by the commission pursuant to RCW 80.36.320.

+"Control" means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a company, whether through the ownership of voting shares, by contract, or otherwise.

 "Customer" means a person to whom the company is currently providing service.

 "Customer premises equipment (CPE)" is equipment located on the customer side of the SNI (other than a company) and used to originate, route, or terminate telecommunications.

+"Department" means the Department of Social and Health Services.

 "Discontinue; discontinuation; discontinued" means the termina-tion or any restriction of service to a customer.